8884414650 Skip to content

 By default, a worker is classified as an employee rather than an independent contractor.
 However, a worker may be misclassified as an independent contractor in Arizona if they meet the state’s “right to control” test.
 This test evaluates whether a worker or an employer has the “right to control” how work is performed.

 With an independent contractor, an employer only has the right to dictate the results of the work.
 But with an employee, an employer can also control how the employee achieves those results.
-Factors that are considered under the right to control test include:
+Factors that are considered under the right-to-control test include:

 • The duration of employment: Permanent, indefinite employment indicates employee status, while working on a project or fixed-term basis may indicate independent contractor status.